wego-technologies/gatego-docs/hardware/Tools and Resources.md

 # Gatego Autonomous+ Tools   [!badge variant="warning" text="Beta"]

 These tools can be used to set up and configure your device.
-Please not that these are oferred with no warranty and we recommend contacting us before attempting to use any of the functions exposed on this application.
+Please note that these are offered with **no warranty** and we recommend **contacting us before** attempting to use any of the functions exposed on this application.

 You will need a Windows 11 computer to run this software.